 "That's what you young people call rock 'n' roll, eh?"
 MacPhisto asks the audience.
 It appears he's feeling a little insecure this evening: "D'you think I'm glamorous?
 You know, beneath all the powder and the lip gloss, I'm a tired old pop star.
 And I'm finding it very difficult at the moment to meet people... especially young ladies, they're all frightened of me."
 He smiles sadly, and the audience scream their support.
 "But is it me that you love, or is it my horns?"
 Luckily there's someone in town who might be able to offer him a few tips Aussie Rules football coach Graham Cornes (who has since gone on to become a TV and radio personality).
 "Don't you think Graham Cornes is a sexy man?
 He's great with the young ladies, shall I give him a telephone call?" suggests MacPhisto.
 Graham had recently raised a few eyebrows by marrying a girl half his age and getting her pregnant.
 He answers the phone himself, and MacPhisto holds the receiver up towards the cheering crowd.
 Graham laughs nervously: "What is this...?"
 "Hello, my name is Mr MacPhisto," says the mischievous caller.
 "Mr MacPhisto," repeats Graham with a hint of recognition.
 "And what can I do for you?"
 MacPhisto explains that he's having difficulty finding a young woman suitable for him, and he's heard that Graham has been "terribly lucky in that department".
 Graham says it's true, he has a lovely wife.
 "Oh," replies MacPhisto with a smirk.
 "And I hear you've some news for us your lovely wife is expecting a child, is she perhaps?"
 "Yes, she'll be having a little baby in June," says Graham, which gets a big "Ahhh!".
 MacPhisto goes on to say that he's heard Graham is a fan of Cliff Richard, which Graham strongly denies.
 "Oh, I think he's a very exciting pop star!" declares MacPhisto with a devilish leer.
 Graham interrupts to ask what they're doing to the football oval MacPhisto replies that they're turning it into some mud! :D He tells Graham that Adelaide FC are an exciting team and "they wouldn't be the same without you", then sings him a special version of Cliff Richard's Eurovision hit 'Congratulations': "We want the world to know how happy you can be!"
 Graham bashfully thanks him, saying he's very touched.
 "Au revoir!
 Love to your lovelies!" calls MacPhisto as Lemon starts up. :)

 Graham and his wife Nicole are still happily married, by the way.
-Their daughter Amy turns 20 in 2014!
+Their daughter Amy is now in her twenties!

 @U2 forum user 'turtle' reports that "The whole crowd started chanting Border! *clap, clap, clap* Border!"